-On 31 January 2022, the EU Clinical Trial Regulation (CTR) will be applicable.
-On this page information is given on how to get ready for this change.
+Since 31 January 2022, the EU Clinical Trial Regulation (CTR) is applicable.
+On this page information is given on what has been changed.
 Please take note of all the information, follow training and watch webinars.
-CCMO will soon publish specific information for investigators on the procedures for a clinical trial application under the CTR.

 Brochure: The CTR in a nutshell

 A brochure published by the Dutch Clinical Research Foundation (DCRF) describes the changes in a nutshell.

 From 31 January 2022 on a transition period of three years is applicable.
 During the first year, sponsors may choose to submit a clinical trial application according to the current legislation, or according to the CTR via CTIS.

 The Clinical Trials Information System (CTIS) contains the centralised EU portal and database for clinical trials foreseen by the CTR.
 CTIS is the single entry point for submitting the clinical trial application in the EU.
 The system supports the day-to-day business processes of Member States and sponsors throughout the life-cycle of a clinical trial.
 The European Medicines Agency (EMA) has set up and will maintain CTIS, in collaboration with the Member States and the European Commission.